-Keywords: conflict, ethics, just war, military ethics, survey research, United States of America, use of force, war
+Keywords: conflict, ethics, just war, military ethics, survey research, use of force, war

 Decisions on whether to go to war or to use armed force are among the most important that any state can make.
 Such decisions have a strong ethical component since they are literally matters of life and death.
 Over the centuries, Western theologians, philosophers, lawyers, and practitioners have developed the just war tradition to identify key ethical questions to consider before engaging in violence.
-Though just war theory is not a uniform concept with a single source or one definitive statement, its basic tenets are widely accepted and have even become a part of international law and discourse (Gardam 1993; Falk 2004; Obama 2009).
+Though just war theory is not a uniform concept with a single source or one